kuehnram/website/README.md

 This repo contains the content for my website.
-Accessible via ramonakuehn.de
+Accessible via https://ramonakuehn.de